Anuragpatter/Greedy-Alogrithms/README.md

 Feasibility function: A function that is used to determine whether the candidate or subset can be used to contribute to the solution or not.
 Objective function: A function is used to assign the value to the solution or the partial solution.
 Solution function: This function is used to intimate whether the complete function has been reached or not.

+Applications of Greedy Algorithm
+It is used in finding the shortest path.
+It is used to find the minimum spanning tree using the prim's algorithm or the Kruskal's algorithm.
+It is used in a job sequencing with a deadline.
+This algorithm is also used to solve the fractional knapsack problem.